How to Get Rid of Millipedes

 Your most effective long-term strategy is prevention, especially if you don't want a basement full of millipedes!

-Start by removing mulch, leaves, grass and hedge clippings, boards, firewood, boxes, stones, etc. from the ground around your foundation, as these items attract millipedes and other moisture-seeking pests.
+Start by clearing the ground around your foundation.
+You'll want to remove mulch, leaves, grass, hedge clippings, boards, firewood boxes, stones, and other debris.
+These items attract millipedes and other moisture-seeking pests.
 If there's an item you can't remove, at least get it raised up off of the ground.

 More Tips to Help Prevent Millipedes

-Here are some other helpful preventive tips to help keep your home millipede-free.
+Here are some other helpful preventive tips to keep your home millipede-free.

 • Caulk all cracks and crevices in your home’s foundation, as well as around wiring and around plumbing where millipedes may enter.